flpdorea/flpdorea/README.md

 # Felipe Dórea 🇧🇷

 ### About me
-Full stack developer and tech enthusiast.
-Keeping myself challenged and updated are my motivations. 🤖
+Writing some lines of code and doing some personal projects since 2017. <br>Interested in various multidisciplinary subjects.
+Keeping myself challenged and updated are motivations. <br>Currently seeking an exciting opportunity to work in the market as a entry-level full-stack web developer, to apply, share and evolve knowledge.

 #